What is special about Chefchaouen blue city in Morocco?

 Riads and hotels provide the best services during your stay in Chefchaouen, you can spend a night from 25£-100£ with breakfast.

 These are the best spots in Chefchaouen that you definitely should visit:

-- The Kasbah: The oldest construction of the city, back to 1472.
+- The Kasbah: The oldest construction of the city, back in 1472.
 The Kasbah offers a visit with small fees

 - Outta El Hamam Square: Active and daily busy square in the middle of the Medina of Chefchaouen.

-- The Spanish Mosque: The famous spot to enjoy the sunset in Chefchaouen with an amazing views
+- The Spanish Mosque: The famous spot to enjoy the sunset in Chefchaouen with amazing views

 Is Chefchaouen Safe?